bus agent — diagnostics and development helper for the agent runner

 Install references: Gemini CLI (https://geminicli.com/), Cursor CLI (https://cursor.com/docs/cli/overview), Claude CLI (https://github.com/anthropics/claude-code?tab=readme-ov-file#get-started), and Codex CLI (https://developers.openai.com/codex/cli/).
 For Codex-specific argv details (--oss, --model, -c model_reasoning_effort=..., -c model_verbosity=..., workdir and add-dir handling), use Codex CLI reference and argument patterns.

-Runtime selection order for bus agent run: --agent, then BUS_AGENT, then bus-agent.runtime from bus-preferences, then the first available runtime in effective order.
+Runtime selection order for bus agent run: --agent, then BUS_AGENT, then bus-agent.runtime from bus-preferences.
+When none is configured, run bus agent detect to inspect available runtimes, then choose one with bus agent set runtime <runtime>.

 Invalid runtime names return usage error (2).